hidviz/hidviz/README.md

 ## 1) Building

 Hidviz can be built on various platforms where following prerequisities can be obtained.
 Currently only Fedora, Ubuntu and MSYS2/Windows are supported and build guide is available for them.
+There is also experimental support for MacOS which has currently been tested on an M1 based Mac.

 ### 1.1) Prerequisities
 - C++ compiler with C++14 support